General

 2. For special printing needs (colour) or for large amount of printing, it's better to get your own laser printer.

 5. Noise: do not underestimate the distraction caused by fan noise of a PC.
 This may be exacerbated by the varying pitch of a variable speed CPU-cooler.
-If you are sensitive to it, consider a thin client solution or remotely locating the PC, or ask for special consideration from the vendor.
+If you are sensitive to it, consider a thin client solution, remotely locating the PC, or consider a Macbook Air which does not have a fan (passively cooled).

 Specific details of what (and where) we recommend changes frequently because technology and the market place change frequently.
 To get the most up to date recommendations on pricing and vendors, feel free to contact the IT staff.